 About Me

-We can each find extraordinary meaning in finding the right pathway on our journey.
+We can each find extraordinary meaning in finding the right pathway.

 Like many others’, my journey began with years of drudgery in jobs and a career that were going nowhere.
 I felt sure there was something better for me out there, but whatever that was remained elusive.
-People often told me I was “good with people,” and I wanted a career that reflected that, along with the opportunity to serve others.
-I spent years wandering down the wrong pathways, missing turns, and taking the wrong detours, until I found myself bored and unfulfilled in a job to nowhere.
+People often told me I was “good with people,” and I wanted a career that reflected that, and also provided the opportunity to serve others.
+I spent years wandering down various pathways, missing turns and taking long detours, until I found myself bored and unfulfilled in a job to nowhere.

 There, at a fork in the road, I shared my troubles with a mentor.
-In those conversations, through verbalizing my thoughts, I realized why I was floundering: I had been focusing on the wrong skill set.
+In those conversations, I realized why I was floundering: I had been focusing on the wrong skill set.
 As we talked, it dawned on me that psychology might be the right fit for that skill set.
-The lightbulb flashed, I made a decision, and, a year later, headed to graduate school.
+The lightbulb flashed, and I soon headed to graduate school.
 My goals were met because I had:

 Important conversations.